 Unless the situation presents a potentially serious or continuing threat to the campus community, an alert will not be issued.
 Campus Security Alerts can lose their effectiveness when they are overused.
 Students, faculty and staff can become immune to the alerts and, at worst, will stop reading the warnings altogether.

 The purpose of an alert is to notify students, faculty and staff of a dangerous situation on or near campus so that they can take steps to enhance their safety.
 It is also aimed at preventing similar or repeat occurrences by increasing awareness of criminal incidents.
 At the same time, such alerts encourage reporting of information, which may lead to the arrest and conviction of the offender.
-Anyone with information warranting a security alert should make a report to Campus Police and Security.
+Anyone with information warranting a security alert should make a report to Campus Police.

 The decision to issue an alert can require anywhere from an hour to a day or more.
 An alert will not be distributed until sufficient information and accurate facts concerning the incident are secured.
 Although time frames can vary, there should be minimal delay in deciding to issue a warning.